 Wednesday, October 7th; 10:00 am – 12:00 pm (PT) / 11:00 am – 1:00 pm (MT) / 12:00 pm – 2:00 pm (CT) / 1:00 pm – 3:00 pm (ET)

 - Lenny Hayes, MA, citizen of the Sisseton Wahpeton-Oyate, Project Assistant Sovereign Bodies Institute

-Often men are the neglected victim of all forms of sexual violence including being abused as a boy.
+Men are often neglected as victims of all forms of sexual violence including being abused as a boy.
 It is frightening to realize how widespread sexual abuse and violence is in our society and yet how strong the denial of it is.
-The presenter will discuss the mental health issues as well as define the issues that prevent the individual from healing and having healthy relationships.
-Session objectives: To educate participants about the impact of sexual violence against men and boys; To educate participants about the mental health issues that impacts boys and men who experience sexual violence; To educate participants that healing is possible through presenters own personal story of child sexual abuse.
+Through the presenter’s own personal story of child sexual abuse, Lenny will discuss the mental health issues that impacts boys and men who experience sexual violence and define the issues that prevent the individual from healing and having healthy relationships.

 October 12, 2020

 Monday, October 12th; 10:00 am – 1:00 pm (PT) / 11:00 am – 2:00 pm (MT) / 12:00 pm – 3:00 pm (CT) / 1:00 pm – 4:00 pm (ET)